Why are percentage pay rises the highest on record?

 As the job market becomes increasingly competitive, employers are looking for ways to attract and retain the best talent, and of course one way to do this is by offering salaries in the top percentile ranges

 As the job market becomes increasingly competitive, employers are looking for ways to attract and retain the best talent, and of course one way to do this is by offering salaries in the top percentile ranges.
 According to the latest data from the Chartered Institute of Personnel and Development (CIPD), the base pay rise percentage increase has reached a new high, indicating that employers are willing to pay more to attract and retain employees.
-In this blog, we will explore the reasons behind this increase and why this is a positive sign for employees.

 The CIPD is the professional body for HR and people development in the UK, and their records show that the base percentage pay rise has increased significantly in recent years.
 This rise is not limited to specific sectors or industries but is a widespread phenomenon across the board.
 The data shows that employers are increasingly willing to offer higher salaries to attract and retain the best talent.